-We use the National Curriculum for geography as the basis for our curriculum planning and adapt it to the local circumstances of our school, i.e. we make use of the local environment in our fieldwork and we also choose a locality where the human activities and physical features provide a contrast to those that predominate in our own immediate area.
+We use the national programmes of study for geography as the basis for our curriculum planning.
+We have adapted the national scheme to the local circumstances of our school, i.e. we make use of the local environment in our fieldwork and we also choose a locality where the human activities and physical features provide a contrast to those that predominate in our own immediate area.

-Our curriculum planning is in three phases (long-term, medium-term and short term).
-Our long-term plan maps the geography topics studied in each term for each year group.
+Our curriculum planning is in three phases (long-term, medium-term and short-term).
+Our long-term plan maps the geography topics studied in each term during each key stage.
 The geography subject leader works this out in conjunction with teaching colleagues in each year group.
 In some cases we combine the geographical study with work in other subject areas.